conradklek/webs/readme.md

 ## Core Concepts

+### 1. File-Based Routing

+Routing in Webs is simple and intuitive.
+The framework automatically maps files in the `src/app` directory to URL routes.
+These files are your "page" components.

+- `src/app/index.js` → `/`
+- `src/app/about.js` → `/about`
+- `src/app/profile.js` → `/profile`

+To navigate between pages, use standard `<a>` tags.
+The Webs router intercepts these clicks to provide a fast, single-page application experience without full page reloads.

-### 1. Components
+### 2. Components

 Components are the heart of a Webs application.
 They are plain JavaScript objects that encapsulate their own state, logic, and markup.
-Every component is the default export from a `.js` file and is defined by four key properties:
+Every component is the default export from a `.js` file.

+#### Basic Definition

+A component is defined by a few key properties:

 - `name`: A unique string identifier for the component.
 - `state()`: A function that returns an object of reactive data.